Joeyyau/Joeyyau.github.io/index.md

 ## Thanks for the host GitHub ^-^

-This webpage will serve as summary of my work and try to encapsalate my own essence into bits.
+This webpage will serve as summary of my work and provide a brief glance into who I am as an individual.

 ### About?

 Not totally sure, lets see the formatting.

+### Resume/Timeline
+- Westview Highschool (2013)
+- UA Local 290 Apprentice Steamfitter (2013-16)
+- Western Oregon University BS Computer Science/Minor Anthropology (20XX)

+### Projects/Classes/coolThings

+Having trouble with Pages?
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+^^^ for now.

 <!---
 ```markdown
 Syntax highlighted code block